-We are delighted to share with you a series of Hope Tales for a positive future.
-Comprising of three pocket-sized ‘chapbooks’, the series will showcase street literature focusing on the themes of air, land and water.
+We are delighted to share with you our series of ‘chapbooks’: Hope Tales – for a positive future.
+The series will showcase street literature focusing on various themes.
+You can download the first three – on Air, Land and Water – below, or in our Publications section.

 Hope Tales is a collaboration between the Rapid Transition Alliance, the Centre for Public and Policy Engagement at the University of Essex and the New Weather Institute, using the power of story to investigate real hope for our future.